Anjanapradeep/Linux-/README.md

    rm "$badname"

 LAB 8:
-Apply Echo on Debug and print the values of the variables in the sample programs given (In the previous presentation) Use tee command with debugtry1.sh (given in nextpage) Apply script flag options on all the sample programs
+1.)Apply Echo on Debug and print the values of the variables in the sample programs given (In the previous presentation) 2.)Use tee command with debugtry1.sh (given in nextpage) 3.)Apply script flag options on all the sample programs

 LAB 9:
-Process Management exercise
+1.)Process Management exercise

 LAB 10:
-Install sl
+1.)Install sl
-Monitorig overall health of the system.
+2.)Monitorig overall health of the system.